What is vitamin C?

 What does vitamin C do?

-Vitamin C is also effective at reducing hyperpigmentation.
+Vitamin C is also effective in reducing hyperpigmentation.
 It can inhibit the production of melanin, drastically reducing areas of hyperpigmentation and improving their appearance, without lightening the skin on unaffected areas.
-This means it can be put on the whole face and makes it really suitable for those with age spots and post-inflammatory hyperpigmentation .
+This means it can be put on the whole face and makes it really suitable for those with age spots and post-inflammatory hyperpigmentation.

 Vitamin C also works as an effective anti-inflammatory.
 This is great for those with acne, rosacea and sensitive skin types, who often experience irritation such as redness and itchiness.